-‘Project Runway’ 2017 Recap: Week 3 – A Leap Of Innovation
+‘Project Runway’ 2017 Recap: Week 3 — A Leap Of Innovation

 Tim’s Critiques

-After getting some work done and annoyed by the twins, Tim comes in for his critiques.
+After getting some work done and being annoyed by the twins, Tim comes in for his critiques.
 He tells Deyonte to keep it clean with his look.
 He thinks Kenya’s look is smashing, while Samantha’s look is magnificent.
 The positivity continues, as he thinks Michael’s look is fabulous.
 He tells Claire that she is thinking too hard.
 Tim doesn’t want Aaron’s look to become too gimmicky.
 He thinks the cape from Batani is very dramatic and it inspires him.
-He thinks there is so much happening with Margarita’s look that it looks full on, costume.
+He thinks there is so much happening with Margarita’s look that it looks like a full-on costume.
 Ayana has a lot going on, so he wants her to reel that in.
-When all is said an done, he said they are taking risks and stepping out and he could not be happier.
+When all is said and done, he said they are taking risks and stepping out and he could not be happier.

 Seriously what is so funny, we NEED to know!!!! #ProjectRunway pic.twitter.com/PSe1r1ZfT5